 When will we get to see it?

 Sometime in 2017?
-Editing will start on the first episode in January.
+Editing will start in January.
 Depending on how that goes we hope to eventually have a public screening, most likely release it online, and then like I've done with past projects, hopefully submit and promote it through a film festival or two.
 Frankly, there's still quite a few steps before we get to that point though.

 So, that's where we're at right now.